Monitoring Docker Universal Control Plane (UCP) with Splunk Enterprise and Splunk Cloud

 collector_data:

-Create services with docker CLI
+Create services with the Docker CLI

 docker stack deploy --compose-file ./collectorfordocker.yml collectorfordocker